• Skip to content

 Developing a positive approach to homework

-Schoolwork isn’t always easy.
+Schoolwork and homework can be difficult.
 Your job is to help your child develop a positive approach to academic and organisational challenges.

 If your child avoids challenges, encourage them to sort tasks into those they find easy and those they find difficult.
 Your child might prefer to do ‘easier’ tasks first to build confidence before tackling the more difficult tasks.
 Or your child might want to do the most challenging tasks first, before they’re too tired.